elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 }
 ```

-> Note: the existing `text` data type multi-field will remain only if there is a need to support tokenized searches.
+**Note**: the existing `text` data type multi-field will remain only if there is a need to support tokenized searches.

 ## Usage